bellhyve/zelta/README.md

 zfs snapshot -r zroot@$(date +%Y-%m-%d_%H.%M.%S)
 ```

-Let's perform a quick "sanity check" to make sure `zelta` is working by comparing our pool's latest snapshots to themselves, and then repeat the command targetting our new drive.
+Let's perform a quick "sanity check" to make sure `zelta` is working by comparing our pool's latest snapshots to themselves, and then repeat the command targeting our new drive.

 ```sh
 zelta match zroot zroot